Home > How to Tips

 Free Download or create macOS Sequoia ISO file

 Satisfying users' wait and expectations, macOS Sequoia finally came to the public on 16th September 2024.
-Compared to its precedent OS - macOS Sonoma, this new macOS Sequoia welcomes loads of notable features and highlights, and each feature extends to you the incomparable user experience and productivity.
+Compared to its predecessor OS - macOS Sonoma, this new macOS Sequoia welcomes loads of notable features and highlights, and each feature extends to you the incomparable user experience and productivity.

-Among the stunning highlights are the new window tilling to arrange windows effectively, the new Passwords app to manage passwords, passkeys, and other credentials conveniently, the highly anticipated Apple Intelligence to let your Mac be smarter and more intelligent, etc.
+Among the stunning highlights are the new window tiling to arrange windows effectively, the new Passwords app to manage passwords, passkeys, and other credentials conveniently, the highly anticipated Apple Intelligence to let your Mac be smarter and more intelligent, etc.

 If you want to fully experience macOS Sequoia on virtual machines, such as VMware, VirtualBox, or Parallel Desktop, a macOS 15 Sequoia ISO file is essential here.